DECODING THE QUIPU

 But the Poma illustration appears to use a more sophisticated system than this and based upon multiples of 20.

-Above, enlargement of the code with potential values attributed to each hole
+Above, enlargement of the code with potential values attributed to each hole on the top row

 that is, each hole individually has the value shown at the top